 We, Americans, claimed freedom: self-determination against tyranny, corruption, monopoly, and monarchy.
 We created a government of servants of and to the people to ensure our collective liberty — inspired by duty and sacrifice and the ironclad conviction that we could only stand against the inertia of history together.
 And, while we also celebrate and protect individual liberty, our nation is predicated on this collective striving — our success is our success.

 This fundamental idea has been lost.
-While our original implementation was flawed by lack of inclusion and the glaring injustice of slavery, our idea of the power of a shared community has been shattered, buried by unproductive partisanship and uncertainty about our future that has resulted in a widespread sense of anxiety and distrust in our political institutions and politicians.
+While our original implementation was profoundly flawed by lack of inclusion, the glaring injustice of slavery, and rooted in the silent genocide of indigenous people, even the idea of the power of a shared community has been shattered, buried by unproductive partisanship and uncertainty about our future that has resulted in a widespread sense of anxiety and distrust in our political institutions and politicians.
 This anxiety we feel is a form of tyranny, a collective loss of liberty just as sure as autocracy.
 And our collective anxiety about our place in the future, about lack of opportunity for our families, about the uneven costs of innovation drives the rise of populism, nationalism, the epidemic of self-medication, and the curse of us-versus-them otherness that fragments our collective purpose.

 We must remind ourselves of our original inspiration, and we need leaders who spur our confidence and renew our faith in the moments when the pace of change leaves us feeling like the ground is moving beneath our feet.
 We crave lives of dignity, ideals that matter, and beliefs that animate our hearts.
 We hear from the callous and careless that these things don’t matter, that ideas like these are childish, that somehow we’ve outgrown them.
 Denigrating the things that inspire us most makes us cynical and pliable, makes us easy to manipulate and manage, makes us willing to swallow unpalatable truths in the form of compromise and calculation.

-Reclaiming our democracy requires an immediate and forceful intervention: reclaiming the joy and earnestness of public service; re-embracing the essential unity of America; reconnecting our belief in personal progress and our personal potential to policies and systems that enable and ensure collective progress; and ensuring that those systems follow through on their intent to ensure safety and access to justice and opportunity for everyone.
+Reclaiming our democracy requires an immediate and forceful intervention: reclaiming the joy and earnestness of public service; re-embracing the essential unity of America; reconnecting our belief in personal progress and our personal potential to generative policies and systems that enable and ensure collective progress; and ensuring that those systems follow through on their intent to ensure safety and access to justice and opportunity for everyone and begin with the honest reconciliation of our history.

 This fundamental belief in our goodness and potential — the certainty we have about the possibility of our families and our hope for better futures for them — must be translated to our belief in each other, our community, and our country.
 We must be more ambitious right now about our path forward.
 After all — this is our story.